Woodford Folk Festival 2022/23

 Woodfordia Inc representatives work directly with Moreton Bay Regional Council (MBRC) and other relevant bodies, to establish procedures and protocols to support our stallholders and the organisation of the festival.

 Please take note that the atmosphere you intend to create within your stall is important for you to blend into the landscape of the festival, the way you present its design, layout and presentation will support your application.
 We have included pictures on our website to help you visually perceive what we like to offer our guests.
 The experience you create and beauty you bring to your stall reflects on the overall landscape of the festival, please keep this in mind when applying for a stall.

 Woodfordia Inc – The 500 Year Plan

-We recognise, appreciate and graciously receive gifts from our ancestors.
+We recognize, appreciate and graciously receive gifts from our ancestors.

 We understand these are the gifts of lore and the celebration of our existence.

-We aim to gift future generations a clean slate; an organisation unencumbered with financial, social or environmental debt.
+We aim to gift future generations a clean slate; an organization unencumbered with financial, social or environmental debt.